-This degree focuses on the transmission of information by wired and wireless means, including via mobile phones, broadcasting and the internet.
+This three-year degree will allow you to develop a comprehensive understanding of electrical engineering and electronic communications, focused on the transmission of information by wired and wireless methods, including via smartphones, broadcasting, and the internet.

 BEng or MEng?

 Both our BEng and MEng degrees provide a pathway to becoming a Chartered Engineer.
 This is one of the most recognisable international engineering qualifications.

 Our MEng degrees are a direct route to becoming a Chartered Engineer (CEng).
 You don’t need to study any more qualifications after your degree to work towards chartered status.

 Our three-year BEng degrees can also lead to Chartered Engineer status.
 However, you’ll need to complete further study, such as an approved master’s degree.

 This degree allows you to explore several engineering disciplines in year one.
 This flexible route is taught across Civil, Electrical & Electronic and Mechanical Engineering.

 You'll gain an understanding of engineering in a multidisciplinary context.
 You'll develop diverse skills relevant to the needs of industry and today’s global challenges.